-For further information, see the Running the Self-Service App section in the Self-Service App guide.
+For further information, see the Self-Service App Installation and Configuration document.

-5.2.3 Authenticating the user
+4.2.2 Authenticating the user

 To confirm that the user who is starting the collection process is the intended owner of the credentials, an authentication stage is required before creating and personalizing the VSC.